-The following procedures and arrangements have been established within VLT schools to eliminate or reduce health and safety risks to an acceptable level and to comply with minimum legal requirements.
+The following procedures and arrangements have been established within VLT schools to eliminate or reduce health, safety and welfare risks to an acceptable level and to comply with minimum legal requirements.
 Further information on these procedures are available in the school.
 A detailed version of the following can be found in the VLT Accident reporting and investigation protocol located in each school.

-4.1 Incident Reporting, Recording and Investigation Reporting
+4.1 Incident reporting, recording and investigation reporting